-Symptoms of GI carcinoid tumors in the duodenum (first part of the small intestine, that connects to the stomach) may include the following:
+Signs and symptoms of GI carcinoid tumors in the duodenum (first part of the small intestine, that connects to the stomach) may include the following:

-Symptoms of GI carcinoid tumors in the jejunum (middle part of the small intestine) and ileum (last part of the small intestine, that connects to the colon) may include the following:
+Signs and symptoms of GI carcinoid tumors in the jejunum (middle part of the small intestine) and ileum (last part of the small intestine, that connects to the colon) may include the following:

-Symptoms of GI carcinoid tumors in the colon may include the following:
+Signs and symptoms of GI carcinoid tumors in the colon may include the following:

-Symptoms of GI carcinoid tumors in the rectum may include the following:
+Signs and symptoms of GI carcinoid tumors in the rectum may include the following:

 Carcinoid syndrome may occur if the tumor spreads to the liver or other parts of the body.

 The hormones made by gastrointestinal carcinoid tumors are usually destroyed by liver enzymes in the blood.
 If the tumor has spread to the liver and the liver enzymes cannot destroy the extra hormones made by the tumor, high amounts of these hormones may remain in the body and cause carcinoid syndrome.
 This can also happen if tumor cells enter the blood.
-Symptoms of carcinoid syndrome include the following:
+Signs and symptoms of carcinoid syndrome include the following: